OndrejKucera/knowledge_spark/SparkSQL.md

-Spark SQL - Structured
+Spark SQL
 ====================

-Spark SQL is module for structured data processing.
+Spark SQL is module for **structured data processing**.
 It contents the `DataFrames`, `Datasets`, and in SQL-like operations.
 Most operations apply both batch and stream computation.

 DataFrames and Datasets represent Distributed collections (with rows and columns -> type information), with additional schema information not found in RDD.